Brewery Field: Football

 Bridgend Town A.F.C. moved to the Brewery Field in 2009 after the consortium that the club was part of, purchased the ground.
 The club had been without a home since leaving Coychurch Road in 2007 to make way for a supermarket development.
 The club initially ground-shared with Porthcawl Town for a year, and then moved to the University of Glamorgan playing fields at the Pontypridd campus.
 The club played their first game at the Brewery Field in September 2009, when they beat Aberaman Athletic 1-0.
-In 2013, the club merged with local rivals Bryntirion Athletic to form Pen-y-Bont F.C. and will be based out of Bryntirion Park, meaning football will no longer be played on the Brewery Field.
+In 2013, the club merged with local rivals Bryntirion Athletic to form Penybont F.C. and will be based out of Bryntirion Park.
+The stadium hosted Penybont F.C.'s first game in European club competition on 13 July 2023, when they participated in the 2023–24 UEFA Europa Conference League first qualifying round.
+As a result of UEFA requirements, only seated tickets were sold, and 1,400 fans saw Penybont draw 1-1 with FC Santa Coloma of Andorra.

 The 2010 FAW Women's Cup Final between Cardiff City Ladies and UWIC Ladies was played on the ground.

 International football arrived at the ground for the first time in October 2010, with the venue hosting two games from the 2011 UEFA European Under-19 Football Championship qualification, with Wales hosting their group.
 The first game was played on 22 October, when Turkey U19s recorded a 5-1 victory over Kazakhstan U19s.
 The second game at the venue was between Kazakhstan U19s and Wales U19s on 25 October which ended in a 1-1 draw and ensured Wales finished second in the group and qualified for the next stage of the qualification process.